secureCodeBox/scanner-webapplication-zap/README.md

 }
 ```

-> **Note**: The attributes in the example are all fields currently supported by the secureCodeBox Zap Scanner.
+> **Note**: The attributes in the example are all fields currently supported by the secureCodeBox ZAP Scanner.
 Mandatory is only `ZAP_BASE_URL`.
 If this field is not present, the target is ignored.

-## Zap Addon Replacer
+## ZAP Addon Replacer

 The [Replacer](https://github.com/zaproxy/zap-extensions/wiki/HelpAddonsReplacerReplacer) is used to replace strings in requests and responses and is enabled in the secureCodeBox.
 It might be useful to to add an authentication header for security testing of APIs (e.g. with an OpenAPI specification).